mlflow/mlflow/docs/source/concepts.rst

 MLflow provides tools to deploy many common model types to diverse platforms: for example, any model supporting the "Python function" flavor can be deployed to a Docker-based REST server, to cloud platforms such as Azure ML and AWS SageMaker, and as a user-defined function in Apache Spark for batch and streaming inference.
-If you output MLflow Models using the Tracking API, MLflow will also automatically remember which Project and run they came from.
+If you output MLflow Models using the Tracking API, MLflow also automatically remembers which Project and run they came from.

 ..
     TODO: example app and data